Yuracaré language

+Members of the Yuracaré Nation Language and Culture Institute: German Maldonado, Daniel Chavez, and Mercy Noe wearing traditional Yuracaré clothing.

 Yuracaré (also Yurakaré, Yurakar, Yuracare, Yurucare, Yuracar, Yurakare, Yurujuré, Yurújare) is an endangered language isolate of central Bolivia in Cochabamba and Beni departments spoken by the Yuracaré people.

 Speakers refer to their own language as Yurújare [juˈɹ̟uhaɹ̟e].

 Distribution

 There are 2,000–3,000 Yurakaré speakers in the upper Mamoré River valley of eastern Bolivia.
 They live along the Chapare and Ichilo Rivers in Cochabamba Department, as well as along the Isiboro and Sécure Rivers in Isiboro-Sécure National Park.

 Loukotka (1968) reported that Yuracaré was spoken at the sources of the Sécure River, and on the Chapare River and Chimoré River.

 Classification

 Suárez (1977) suggests a relationship between Yuracaré and the Mosetenan, Pano–Tacanan, Arawakan, and Chon families.
 His earlier Macro-Panoan proposal is the same minus Arawakan (Suárez 1969).

 Jolkesky (2016) also notes that there are lexical similarities with the Moseten-Tsimane languages.